Looking for advice on buying the best electric scooter, or simply for detailed electric scooter reviews to help you make your decision?

 The next thing to consider is the reliability of the electric scooters.

 Problems with batteries that are old and won’t hold a charge do occur.
 The same goes for belts or chains that fall off or break.
 Sometimes loose wiring causes the scooter to quit working.
 The Razor scooters generally have better customer support than the X-Treme scooters, so keep this in mind if you do have to replace a faulty part.

 The last thing is the ride quality.
-These electric scooters are for beginners and speed is limited to no more than 10 miles per hour.
-Maximum speed depends entirely upon the condition of the battery, the weight of the rider, the riding surface as well as the incline or decline of the terrain.
+These electric scooters are for beginners, and speed is limited to no more than 10 miles per hour.
+Maximum speed depends entirely upon the condition of the battery, the weight of the rider, the riding surface as well as the incline or decline terrain.

 We think the best electric scooter for kids is the Razor E100.
-It is probably the most popular electric scooter for 8 or 9 year old children.
+It is probably the most popular electric scooter for eight or 9-year-old children.